JayesonLS/Tandy1000TechnicalInfo/Readme.md

 Tandy 1000 Technical Info
 =========================

-A Collection of Tandy 1000 Information Not Readily Available From Other Sources.
+A collection of Tandy 1000 technical information not readily available from other sources.
 If you would like to contribute, PM me and I will grant you write access.

 Tandy 1000A
 -----------

 Material Specific to the Tandy 1000A (model 25-1000A).

-Attempts to help make up for the fact that there is no readily available Technical Reference Manual, Service Manual, Supplement or any other kind of technical information available for this model.
+Attempts, in part, to make up for the lack of readily available Technical Reference Manual, Service Manual, Supplement or any other technical information available for this model.